northstowekarate/northstowekarate.github.io/dojo-kun/index.md

 ---
-title: Dojo Kun | The 5 rules of the dojo
 layout: base.njk
+title: "Dojo Kun | The 5 Rules of the Dojo"
-description: The 5 rules of the dojo help practitioners become better individuals by developing strong morals and provides a holistic view to martial arts.
+description: "The 5 rules of the dojo guide practitioners to develop strong morals and a holistic approach to martial arts."
 date: "git Last Modified"
 priority: 0.6
 changeFrequency: yearly